coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/docs/hooks.md

 ## `useDevcontainers`

-This hook gives you access to a set of properties that describe whether the currently-viewed entity has devcontainers data.
+This hook gives you access to a set of properties that describe whether the currently-viewed entity has dev containers data.

 ### Type signature